joa-quim/Libui.jl/README.md

   Pkg.clone("Libui")

+For Windows you can download the libui DLL from [here](http://w3.ualg.pt/~jluis/ftp/libui.dll.zip) and make sure that the lib *libui.dll* is found by Julia.
+For unix, I'm afraid the user will to have to build the libui shared library from source.

 ## Using

 I have only tested it on Windows and recreated the `controlgallery` examples by porting it directly from the `C` version.